-The auditor examines whether the beneficiary has complied with the rules for accounting and record keeping in accordance with Articles II.19, II.20 and II.27.2 of the Grant Agreement/ General Conditions n° 19, 20 and 27.2 of the Grant Decision;
+- The auditor examines whether the beneficiary has complied with the rules for accounting and record keeping in accordance with Article XX of the General Conditions of the Grant Agreement/Decision; - The accounts kept by the beneficiary for the implementation of the Action must be accurate, up-to-date and exhaustive (including all expenditure and income); - The auditor examines whether the beneficiary has a double-entry book-keeping system; - The income and expenditure relating to the Action must be easily identifiable and verifiable; - [Delete if not applicable: The accounts must provide details of interest accrued on funds paid by the Agency].

-- The accounts kept by the beneficiary for the implementation of the Action must be accurate, up-to-date and exhaustive (including all expenditure and income); - The auditor examines whether the beneficiary has a double-entry book-keeping system; - The income and expenditure relating to the Action must be easily identifiable and verifiable; - 4) Exchange Rates
+5) Exchange Rates

-The auditor verifies that amounts of expenditure incurred in a currency other than the euro have been converted in accordance with the provisions of the Grant Agreement/ Grant Decision.
-Where the beneficiary is required to use the website of the Commission, this refers to InforEuro7.
+The auditor verifies that amounts of expenditure incurred in a currency other than the euro have been converted in accordance with the provisions of Article XX of the Grant Agreement/Decision.
+Where the beneficiary is required to use the website of the Commission, this refers to InforEuro.